Gadolinium Toxicity Symptoms: What Patients Report

 Want a structured way to compare your symptoms and MRI contrast history with published post-GBCA patterns?
 Use the checker for an educational pattern-fit result before discussing next steps with a clinician.

-Open GAD CheckerKey Findings
+Open Symptom CheckerKey Findings

 Survey Participants